CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

     netq config del agent kubernetes-monitor
     netq config show agent kubernetes-monitor [json]

-### Enable Kubernetes Monitoring
+## Enable Kubernetes Monitoring

-For NetQ to monitor the containers on a host, you must configure the following on the Kubernetes master node:
+To enable NetQ Agent monitoring of the containers using the Kubernetes API, you must configure the following on the Kubernetes master node:

-1. Configure the host to point to the NetQ Platform by its IP address.
-    See the {{<link url="Install-NetQ">}} topic for details.
+1. Install and configure the NetQ Agent and CLI on the master node.

+     Follow the steps outlined in {{<link url="Install-NetQ-Agents">}} and  {{<link url="Install-NetQ-CLI">}}.

-2. Enable Kubernetes monitoring by NetQ.
+2. Enable Kubernetes monitoring by the NetQ Agent on the master node.

     You can specify a polling period between 10 and 120 seconds; 15 seconds is the default.

+    ```
-        cumulus@host:~$ netq config add agent kubernetes-monitor poll-period 20 Successfully added kubernetes monitor.
+    cumulus@host:~$ netq config add agent kubernetes-monitor poll-period 20
+    Successfully added kubernetes monitor.
 Please restart netq-agent.
+    ```

-3. Restart the NetQ agent:
+3. Restart the NetQ agent.

+    ```
-        cumulus@server01:~$ netq config restart agent
+    cumulus@host:~$ netq config restart agent
+    ```

+4. After waiting for a minute, run the `show` command to view the cluster.

+    ```
+    cumulus@host:~$netq show kubernetes cluster
+    ```

-Next, you must enable the NetQ Agent on all the worker nodes, as described in {{<link url="Install-NetQ-Agents">}}, for complete insight into your container network.
+Next, you must enable the NetQ Agent on all of the worker nodes, as described in {{<link url="Install-NetQ-Agents">}}, for complete insight into your container network.

-### View Status of Kubernetes Clusters
+## View Status of Kubernetes Clusters

-You can get the status of all Kubernetes clusters in the fabric using the `netq show kubernetes cluster` command:
+Run the `netq show kubernetes cluster` command to view the status of all Kubernetes clusters in the fabric.

     cumulus@switch:~$ netq show kubernetes cluster
     Matching kube_cluster records: